ransing/COVID19-face-touch/README.md

-* This application is intended to help forster the habit of avoiding to touch your face.
+* This application is intended to help foster the habit of avoiding to touch your face.
 * Please find the blog [here](https://medium.com/@ransing/using-svg-to-help-prevent-spread-of-coronavirus-f4b159016a7a).